rvaiya/keyd/man.md

 	alt.[ = C-S-tab
 	alt.t = C-t

-Will remap `A-1` to the the string 'Inside alacritty' when a window with class `alacritty` is active.
-You can think of each section as an application specific mask applied over the default configuration.
+Will remap `A-1` to the the string 'Inside st' when a window with a class that begins with 'st-' (e.g st-256color) is active.

-Application classes can be obtained by inspecting the log output while the daemon is running (e.g `tail -f ~/.config/keyd/app.log`).
+Window class and title names can be obtained by inspecting the log output while the daemon is running (e.g `tail -f ~/.config/keyd/app.log`).

-If the script is run under Gnome, the extension will manage the lifecycle of the application remapper after it has been run for the first time.
-Otherwise you will need to put `keyd-application-mapper -d` somewhere in your display server initialization logic (e.g ~/.xinitrc or ~/.xsession)

 At the moment X, Sway and Gnome are supported.

+#### Installation

+Installation is a simple matter of running the daemon `keyd-application-mapper -d` somewhere in your display server initialization logic (e.g ~/.xinitrc or ~/.xsession).
+The exception to this is if you are running Gnome, in which case running `keyd-application-mapper` for the first time will install an extension which manages the script lifecycle.

-Note: In order for this to work, keyd must be running and the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).
+In order for this to work, keyd must be running and the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).

 ### A note on security